Molkobain/itop-extensions-documentation/molkobain-datacenter-view-extended/docs/features/weight-capacity.md

 On racks only

-  * `Max. allowed weight (kg)`: Maximum weight allowed for that element, should be according to the manufacturer specifications
+  * `Max. allowed weight (kg)`: Maximum weight allowed for that element, should be set according to the manufacturer specifications
   * `Use weight capacity (%)`: Ratio of `Cumulated weight` over `Max. allowed weight`